 Plaza de La Revolucion

 Cuba’s most famous square, Plaza de la Revolucion was completed in 1959 as Fidel came to power.
-It is where all political rallies are held, Labour Day on May 1 is celebrated and where Pope John Paul II conducted mass for over 1 million in 1998.
+It is where all political rallies are held, where Labour Day on May 1 is celebrated and where Pope John Paul II conducted mass for over 1 million in 1998.
 It is one of the most visited squares on tours of Havana and the huge tribute to Che Guevaras is one of the most photographed spots in the city.
 The statue of Cuba’s National Hero Jose Marti stands at 18m high in a seated pose similar to Rodin’s The Thinker.

 Cathedral de San Cristobal